mikakallberg/Portfolio-Project-4/README.md

 - Bug where index.html didn't render in view.
 Bugfix add "context_object_name = 'post_list'" to PostList class, system was asked to query from backend, but not what to query.
 Established bridge to published blogpost through name in for loop on line 10 in index.html.
 - Inability to render post_detail.html, misspelling in if-statement attribute on line 24, reported in error statement.
 Bugfix, correct spelling misstake.
 - Inconsistent migration history, resolved by resetting both the SQLite3 amd postgreSQL databases.
-- Blog content and excerp did not appear.
-Coder forgot to properly add content and excerpt, solved by adding content and excerp.
-(Yes, coder laughed)
+- Blog content and excerpt did not appear.
+Coder forgot to properly add content and excerpt, solved by adding content and excerpt.
+(Yes, coder and tutor support agent laughed)

 ### Unfixed bugs